lykhonis/lukso-node-guide/README.md

 ##### Enable Alerts

-1. On the left-hand maenu, hover over the alarm menue and click on `Notification channels`
+1. On the left-hand menu, hover over the alarm menue and click on `Notification channels`
 2. Click on `New channel`
 3. Select `Type` and [configure](https://grafana.com/docs/grafana/latest/alerting/old-alerting/notifications/)